corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/corda-services/service-injection.md

 ### Valid pre-start dependency injection chaining

-This is another example of a case where `MyService` is injected in to `MyOtherService` before starting, but `MyService` also has a pre-start dependency.
-In this case `SimpleService` has no dependencies, so it will be injected in to `MyService`, the service start event will be distributed to `MyService`, then `MyService` will be injected in to `MyOtherService` before it also receives the service start event.
+This is another example of a case where `MyService` is injected into `MyOtherService` before starting, but `MyService` also has a pre-start dependency.
+In this case, `SimpleService` has no dependencies, so it will be injected into `MyService`, the service start event will be distributed to `MyService`, then `MyService` will be injected into `MyOtherService` before it also receives the service start event.

 ``` kotlin
 class SimpleService: CordaService, CordaServiceInjectable {